sernst/cauldron/README.rst

 We used matplotlib for this tutorial, but Cauldron also supports Seaborn, Bokeh, Plotly or any other Python plotting library that can produce an HTML output.
-There is a Cauldron example project showing how to plot using each of these libraries.
+There are Cauldron example projects showing how to plot using each of these libraries.

 Now run the project again::